 Note: For efficiency reasons, each module is only imported once per interpreter session.
-Therefore, if you change your modules, you must restart the interpreter - or, if it's just one module you want to test interactively, use imp.reload(), e.g. import imp; imp.reload(modulename).
+Therefore, if you change your modules, you must restart the interpreter - or, if it's just one module you want to test interactively, use importlib.reload(), e.g. import importlib; importlib.reload(modulename).